csinva/csinva.github.io/_notes/research_ovws/ovw_transformers.md

 - Locating and Editing Factual Associations in GPT ([meng, bau et al. 2022](https://arxiv.org/abs/2202.05262) )
   - *localize factual associations* - causal intervention for identifying neuron activations that are decisive in a model’s factual predictions
-    - "causal traces" - run net multiple times, introducing corroptuions and then restoring states from original non-corrupted forward pass to see which states can restore the original results
+    - "causal traces" - run net multiple times, introducing corruptions and then restore states from original non-corrupted forward pass to see which states can restore the original results
     - a small number of states contain info that can flip the model from one state to another
   - *change factual associations* - modify feedforward weights to update specific factual associations using Rank-One Model Editing (ROME)
   - [Mass Editing Memory in a Transformer](https://memit.baulab.info/) (meng..., bau, 2022)